Frequently asked questions – Softwood lumber

 On April 8, 2021, the U.S. Department of Commerce announced it would proceed with the automatic liquidation of countervailing duty cash deposits collected on certain softwood lumber products from Canada that entered the United States during the period of review, from 01/01/2020 to 12/31/2020 for companies that did not participate in the third administrative review.
 Similarly, on April 16, 2021, the U.S. Department of Commerce issued instructions to automatically liquidate anti-dumping duty cash deposits collected on certain softwood lumber products from Canada that entered the United States during the period of review, from 01/01/2020 to 12/31/2020 for companies that did not participate in the third administrative review.
 Therefore, for the moment, only companies that were not subject to the third administrative reviews will have their entries liquidated (i.e. duties disbursed to the U.S. Treasury), at the cash deposit rate that was in effect at the time the entry was made.

-Companies that were subject to the anti-dumping or countervailing third administrative reviews and made a request for suspension of liquidation in the context of legal challenges will be exempted from the automatic liquidation of cash deposits for entries during the period of review, at least until the conclusion of legal challenges under CUSMA Chapter 10 to the results of the reviews.
+Companies that were subject to the anti-dumping or countervailing third administrative reviews and who made a request for suspension of liquidation in the context of legal challenges will be exempted from the automatic liquidation of cash deposits for entries during the period of review, at least until the conclusion of legal challenges under CUSMA Chapter 10 to the results of the reviews.

 Fourth Administrative Reviews